jmayereup/tj-quiz-element/README.md

 <tj-quiz-element>
 Advanced Vocabulary Practice
 ---vocab-2
+---vocab-2
-analyze: to examine in detail, synthesize: to combine elements into a whole
+analyze: to examine in detail
+synthesize: to combine elements into a whole
 ---vocab-3
+---vocab-3
-hypothesis: an educated guess, variable: a factor that can change, control: to keep constant
+hypothesis: an educated guess
+variable: a factor that can change
+control: to keep constant
 </tj-quiz-element>
 ```